ddalland/Auto-VTNA/README.md

 - polyfit==1.0
 - PySimpleGUI==5.0.5
 - openpyxl==3.1.3

 Note that these dependencies also work for several older versions of packages, but the versions above have been shown to work.

+## User manual for the python package and graphical user interface: See attachment.